Last updated on June 6th, 2021

 Here is a comparison of the StashAway Risk Index for their other products:

-As such, the risk of the Income Portfolio is rather manageable.
-If you are afraid of losing that amount of money, you may want to consider StashAway Simple or a lower risk portfolio.
+As seen, the risk of the Income Portfolio is rather manageable.
+Nonetheless, if you are afraid of losing that percentage of money, you may want to consider StashAway Simple or a lower risk portfolio.

 You can read my comparison of how StashAway’s higher risk portfolio compares with Syfe’s Equity 100 portfolio.